Perhaps everything was going great.

 Even though depression is a common problem, not everyone gets treatment.
 If you think your loved one is struggling with depression, you can support them by being a reliable and responsible friend or family member.
 Be direct, not judgemental.
 Encourage treatment and offer your help securing it, getting to sessions, and sticking with it.

 Together, you can get through this.
 I can help too.
-Please contact me for a consultation soon.
+Please contact me for a consultation if it would be helpful.